xerc/mac-install-guide/faq/uninstall-asdf/index.md

 ## Uninstall asdf

 Here's how to **uninstall asdf** on a Mac when it was installed with Homebrew.
+For a guide that compares version managers for Ruby, see [Install Ruby on a Mac](https://mac.install.guide/ruby/index.html).
+See [Install Asdf](https://mac.install.guide/ruby/5.html) for instructions to install asdf.

 You may need to uninstall asdf if:
 - You want to use a different version manager (switching from asdf to another).